Choosing the correct size shower which will work within your bathroom space is critical. Follow the steps below to help with your selection –

 This is high gloss white liner material which perfectly matches the white of the shower tray.
 Our particular shade of white material also suits most common white bathroom products.
 Our flat walls are super easy to clean with no joints, just smoothly folded corners.
 Having a flat wall liner not only is cost effective but also provides you scope for a large number of storage options.

-Our most common storage option is glass shelving.
-Made form NZ Standard Safety Glass, our shelves are safe as well as practical.
-And as they are designed to be installed in the corner of the shower they provide large storage capacity which is out of the way.
+We have a large range of storage options available.
+This includes stainless steel caddies and baskets and glass shelving.
+Made from NZ Standard Safety Glass, our shelves are safe as well as practical.
+Most of the storage options are designed to be installed in the corner of the shower so they provide large storage capacity which is out of the way.
+There is also a Hanging Shower Caddy which is designed to attach to the shower glass for a storage option that is easy to remove.

 We also offer a moulded wall option on one side of the liner if required.
 This does however cost more, but is also an effective way to store products in your shower.